MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 - `config.ini` (2.1.0 and up) modifies the configuration files at the start of a PlatformIO build and has some other useful powers.
 See the [Configuration with INI](config-ini.html) page to see if it's right for you.

 ## Compiler Directives
-Marlin is configured using C `#define` statements so the firmeware can be as small, fast, and efficient as possible, but if you want all the bells and whistles and your board has the power, you can go for it.
+Marlin is configured using C `#define` statements so the firmware can be as small, fast, and efficient as possible, but if you want all the bells and whistles and your board has the power, you can go for it.

 Settings are enabled, disabled, and assigned values using C preprocessor syntax like so: